New Valparaiso, Indiana Office Now Open!

 Where Should You Place Your Fire Extinguishers?

-Now that you have your fire extinguishers for business, the next step is to identify the best places to put them.
-Depending on the type of fire extinguisher, the NFPA developed different fire extinguisher placement regulations.
+Now that you have your fire extinguishers, the next step is identifying the best places to put them.
+The NFPA developed different fire extinguisher placement regulations depending on the type of fire extinguisher.

-Some buildings and hazards have more strict travel distance requirements, but the travel distance for Class A fire and Class D extinguishers cannot be more than 75 ft.
-In contrast, the travel distance for Class B and Class K fire extinguishers is between 30-50 ft depending on the type of hazard and extinguisher rating.
+Some buildings and hazards have more strict travel distance requirements, but the travel distance for Class A fire and Class D extinguishers cannot exceed 75 feet.
+In contrast, the travel distance for Class B and Class K fire extinguishers is between 30-50 feet depending on the type of hazard and extinguisher rating.

-You will want to have every fire extinguisher visible, located along normal pathways, and readily accessible.
+You will want every fire extinguisher visible along normal pathways and readily accessible.

 If you currently work in a multistory building, “at least one fire extinguisher shall be located adjacent to the stairway.”